Lisa K. Childress is a global education consultant, working with universities to engage faculty in international teaching, research, and service.

 Childress, L. K. (2009).
 Internationalization plans for higher education institutions.
 Journal of studies in international education, 13(3), 289-309.

 Childress, L. K. (2009).
 Planning for internationalization by investing in faculty.
 Journal of International & Global Studies, 1(1), 30-49.

 Work for CID:

-List Childress wrote the guest post Increasing Faculty Engagement in Intercultural Communication and Internationalization on Campus.
+Lisa Childress wrote the guest post Increasing Faculty Engagement in Intercultural Communication and Internationalization on Campus.